-The city has conducted an informal survey of its department heads regarding the frequency with which their employees have had encounters with LEP individuals in the performance of their job functions and found that they have had few encounters with LEP individuals.
+The city has conducted an informal survey of our employees with regard to whether they have had encounters with LEP individuals in the performance of their job functions and found that they have not had any encounters with LEP individuals.
 We have offices accessible to the public and therefore accessible to LEP individuals and we have staff that work in the field that could encounter LEP individuals.
-Regular City Council meetings are held bimonthly on Monday evenings at 6:30 p.m. in City Hall's Council Chambers located at 1315 S. Washington Avenue, Saginaw, which would potentially bring LEP individuals to these meetings.
+Additionally, City Council meetings are held on the first and third Mondays of each month which could potentially bring LEP individuals to these meetings.
+Given the small concentration of LEP individuals as displayed in Table #1 (above) the probability of our employees to encounter and LEP individual is low.